-APRA-regulated institutions that are part of a group or any other corporate group
+Regulated institutions that are part of a corporate group

-42. Where a locally incorporated APRA-regulated institution is part of a group or any other corporate group, and the APRA-regulated institution utilises group policies or functions, the Board of the APRA-regulated institution must approve the use of group policies and functions and must ensure that these policies and functions give appropriate regard to the APRA-regulated institution's business and its specific requirements.
+33.43.
+Where a locally incorporated APRA-regulated institution is part of a Level 2 group, Level 3 group or any other corporate group, and the regulated institution utilises group policies or functions, the Board of the regulated institution must approve the use of group policies and functions and must ensure that these policies and functions give appropriate regard to the regulated institution's business and its specific requirements.